Transfer from MSc to PhD

 Timing of the Transfer

 The Request for Transfer must be received in the Physiology Office at an appropriate time to allow completion of the transfer within 18 months of starting the program.
 The transfer documentation is substantial and requires that examination committee members be given at least 2 weeks in which to read the material before the examination.
 The Student's Supervisory Committee must agree to recommend the student to have a transfer exam.
 This decision must be made at a formal Supervisory Committee Meeting.
 The supervisor and the student may suggest members for an Examination Committee.
-This expanded Committee consists of the Supervisory Committee, two field experts (preferably one from within and one from outside the Department, although this can be discussed further if necessary), and a Chair (usually the Platform Head or their delegate) appointed in consultation with the Graduate Coordinator, i.e. at least five members, plus the Chair.
-The final composition of this committee must be approved by the Graduate Studies Committee of the Department.
-The Transfer Request form Transfer Request.pdf (45.71 KB) must be approved by the Graduate Coordinator before the examination can proceed.
-At the Transfer Examination the committee will complete the Report of the Transfer Committee, to be submitted to the Physiology Office.
+This expanded Committee consists of the Supervisory Committee and two field experts (preferably one from within and one from outside the Department, although this can be discussed further if necessary), i.e. at least five members.
+The final composition of this committee, the Transfer Request form and all required documents must be approved by the Graduate Coordinator before the examination can proceed.
+At the Transfer Examination the committee will complete the Transfer Exam Report and submit to the Physiology Graduate Office.

 The Transfer Meeting

 At least 2 hours should be scheduled for this meeting.
-At least one week before the meeting, the student delivers the following to all Committee Members:
+At least two weeks before the meeting, the student delivers the following to all Committee Members:

 - A document describing work accomplished to date.
 The student should write a 1-2 page summary in which his/her progress is highlighted.
 This summary should also reflect the student's ability to communicate effectively in writing.